mcgredonps/wp-mmowgli/README.md

 WP MMOWGLI
 ========================================

 MMOWGLI stands for Massive Multiplayer Online War Game Leveraging the Internet.
 It is a message-based game used to encourage innovative thinking by many people, connected via the internet.
 This project is based on the original MMOWGLI project (https://portal.mmowgli.nps.edu/) initiated by the Office of Naval Research (ONR) for the United States Navy.
 This project aims to port MMOWGLI capabilities on the open-source WordPress framework.
+[Click here](https://github.com/echo1consulting/wp-mmowgli/tree/master/raw) to view screenshots of the plugin.

 Installation / Usage
 --------------------